Internet for Good

 Donors who access the organization’s website can then contribute to those costs.
 With numerous controls in place to insure the integrity of the process, the requested items are purchased and delivered and, perhaps most important, all is done discreetly and with kavod, respect, for the individual.

-Our funding has underwritten those needs that have not received sufficient support from the “crowd” as well as the development of a marketing plan to help raise awareness of Ten Gav’s work.
+Our funding has underwritten those needs that have not received sufficient support from the “crowd”, the development of a marketing plan to help raise awareness of Ten Gav’s work, and most recently, the support of Ethiopian Israelis.